websyncs/skratch/README.md

 };
 define('Comp', Comp);
 ```
-Then use it like if you are using in jsx
+Then use it as if you are using in jsx

 ```js
 const count = o(1);